kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter1.md

 xp: 100
 ```

-After loading the data, the Exploratory Data Analysis (EDA) is used to get an understanding of the data and possible indications of relationships.
-One of the possible tools to visualize different variables is to use a pairplot. in the exercise below you will create such a pairplot for 3 variables in function of the associated diagnosis
+To visualize the relationship between different variables , you can also use a pairplot.
+In the exercise below you will create such a pairplot for 3 variables in function of the associated diagnosis

 `@instructions`
-Create a pairplot for 3 variables from the breast_cancer data set: perimeter_worst , concavity_mean and area_se.
-In the template code below replace the variables (replace_me) in the cols-array by the respective variables that are to be displayed.
-Use 'diagnosis' as the variable to set the hue.
+Create a pairplot for 3 variables from the data set: `radius_mean`, `texture_mean`, `smoothness_mean`.
+Use `diagnosis` as the outcome variable to set the hue.

 `@hint`